 As a teaching and research forest, its primary mission is education, but the public is allowed access for hiking, picnicking and nature viewing.

-Carl Alwin Schenck
+Carl Alwin Schenk

 Carl Alwin Schenck, in 1926